Amanj2000/PACE-2022-Directed-Feedback-Vertex-Set/README.md

 The program is submitted to the [PACE Challenge 2022](https://pacechallenge.org/2022/).

-The **Directed Feedback Vertex Set** Problem is defined as follows:
+The **Directed Feedback Vertex Set** problem is defined as follows:

 **Input**: A directed graph $G = (V, E)$